nickserv/danamccurdy.com/_posts/2014-06-09-Love,-Always.md

 outside of time,
 where Spirit lives.

-Love will still be there.
+love will still be there.
 It is ALWAYS there,
 as we come and go.